StrangeRanger/bash-style-guide/docs/guidelines/style.md

 //// tab | Single Quotes (`'`)

 - **String Literals**: Use single quotes to define string literals.
     - **Reason**: Single quotes preserve the literal value of every character in a string, preventing the shell from performing expansions or substitutions.
-This behavior is essential for commands like `find`, `grep`, and `awk`, which have their own rules for interpreting special characters.
-Using single quotes ensures that these commands receive the input exactly as written, without modification by the shell.
+This behavior is essential for commands such as `find`, `grep`, and `awk`, each of which has its own rules for interpreting special characters.
+Using single quotes ensures that these commands receive the input exactly as written, without the shell modifying it.

 ///// admonition | Example
     type: example